 If you can't make it out of the house and are having difficulty breastfeeding, online help is available from Dr. Jack Newman and Kelly Mom.
 Both offer extensive videos, information sheets and Kelly Mom has an amazing online forum with 24/7 support.

-These will products will help ensure your success along with a great support system.
+We hope these products will help ensure your success along with a great support system.

 Lastly, remember that at the end of the day you have to do what is best for you and your family.
 Maintaining a happy, healthy mental state and relationship with your partner is most important to ensure that you can be the best parent you can be.
 Use your supports, speak to your health care provider and don't be afraid to advocate for yourself and your baby.
 You know what is best for both of you and what is best for your family!
-Take care of yourself and your baby first - that is all that is important!